-For this project, It was really more of a learning project that will help me develop more basic skills of a lighting artist which I believe includes understanding shapes, material, exposure, light ratio, and colour theory…etc.
+This project was really more of a learning project that will help me develop more basic skills as a lighting artist which I believe includes understanding shapes, material, exposure, light ratio, and colour theory…etc.

 I didn’t really have any major inspirations aside from this song I listened to which was “Come Back To Us” by Thomas Newman which is an original motion picture soundtrack for 1917.